LibrariesHacked/cilipsw/README.md

 Why Geography (or GIS)
 ----------------------

 Everything happens somewhere.
-Geography data is becoming increasingly important, because there is so much we can learn from data *about* locations.
+Geography data is becoming increasingly important, because there is so much we can use from open data *about* locations.
 Examples include:

 - deprivation statistics and need of areas which include: income, education, work, services;
 - population density and rural/urban split;